Answering Related Questions

 Here we detail how our meta-problem relates to and differs from well-established concepts.

-\textbf{Smoothed analysis.} Introduced by Spielman and Teng to explain the practical effectiveness of the simplex algorithm despite its worst-case exponential runtime~\cite{SpielmanT04}, smoothed analysis has been successful in serving a~similar purpose for several algorithms operating over a~continuous input space,\footnote{hence, in practice, taking rationals or floats as input, which approximate the reals that would ideally constitute the instance} such as the $k$-means method~\cite{Arthur11} or the 2-opt heuristic for the Euclidean \textsc{TSP}~\cite{Englert16}; also see~\cite{SpielmanT09}.
-The (worst-case) complexity of~\rel$(\Pi, \dist, d)$ can be seen as an adversary choosing the worst input $I$, and our replying the most convenient input $I'$ at distance at~most~$d(|I|)$ from $I$, and then solving $\Pi$ on input~$I'$.
-Smoothed analysis can be thought as following the above process with the twist that $I'$ is instead chosen by Nature, according to some probability distribution.
+\textbf{Smoothed analysis.} Introduced by Spielman and Teng to explain the practical effectiveness of the simplex algorithm despite its worst-case exponential runtime~\cite{SpielmanT04}, smoothed analysis has been successful in serving a~similar purpose for several algorithms operating over a~continuous input space, such as the $k$-means method~\cite{Arthur11} or the 2-opt heuristic for the Euclidean \textsc{TSP}~\cite{Englert16}; also see~\cite{SpielmanT09}.
+The (worst-case) complexity of~\rel$(\Pi, \dist, d)$ can be seen as an adversary's choosing the worst input $I$, and our choosing the most convenient input $I'$ at distance at~most~$d(|I|)$ from $I$, and then solving $\Pi$ on input~$I'$.
+Smoothed analysis can be thought of as following the above process with the twist that $I'$ is instead chosen by Nature, according to some probability distribution.
 We refer the interested reader to \cite{SpielmanT04,SpielmanT09} for formal definitions.

 While the aim of smoothed analysis is to model real data, and thus to better describe the practical performance of an algorithm, the main motivation of solving \rel$(\Pi, \dist, d)$ lies elsewhere.
 However, both endeavors are comparable in that they hierarchize \NP-hard problems by a~finer-grained complexity notion departing from worst-case analysis.
-In fact, smoothed analysis also has its own ``hardness radius'' in the supremum of the variance for which the average-complexity around the worst instance~$I$ is at~least superpolynomial.\footnote{And \emph{smoothed polynomial time} is reached when below the ``hardness radius'' the variance is low enough that the \emph{allowed time} exceeds that of the brute-force approach.}
+In fact, smoothed analysis also has its own ``hardness radius'' in the supremum of the variance for which the average complexity around the worst instance~$I$ is at~least superpolynomial.\footnote{And \emph{smoothed polynomial time} is reached when below the ``hardness radius'' the variance is low enough that the \emph{allowed time} exceeds that of the brute-force approach.}